 California Fishing Licenses

-In California, anyone under the age of 16 or above is required to get a sport fishing license to take any fish; shell fish, reptile or amphibian in the state.
+In California, anyone age 16 or above is required to get a sport fishing license to take any fish; shell fish, reptile or amphibian in the state.
 Like other fishing regulations, the license requirement is intended to protect fish populations so that generations of anglers will have good fishing opportunities.

 It’s important to note that you don’t need a license if you’re fishing from a public pier in ocean waters.
-Also, the state offers two free fishing days each year that allow angers to try sport fishing without getting a license.
+Also, the state offers two free fishing days each year that allow anglers to try sport fishing without getting a license.
 The California Department of Fish and Wildlife (CDFW) website has these dates listed.